 Sometimes you have to let go of the past.
-In this case, it’s the Stockwell-Mudd Library’s VHS tapes and LP (better known as vinyl albums) collections.
+In this case, it’s the Stockwell-Mudd Library’s LP — better known as vinyl albums — and VHS tape collections.

 Both LP and VHS tape collections have had low circulation for the last 10 to 15 years.
 Tapes have made way for DVDs and online streaming, and although vinyl is making an underground comeback with music enthusiasts, the albums in Stockwell-Mudd’s collection were old, often donated and unpopular with the student body.